During the COVID-19 pandemic, I am meeting all clients exclusively online.

 My work is centred around relationship and using the arts and dialogue as catalysts for personal inquiry, discovery, and growth.

 I am one of the founding therapists of the Trauma to Trust Clinic (2018) offered by Vita Community Living Services in Toronto serving adults living with intellectual and developmental disabilities, and dual-diagnosis.
 I continue to offer virtual expressive arts therapy in private practice.
 Additionally, I am a faculty member of the WHEAT Institute and proudly serve as the Vice President of the Ontario Expressive Arts Therapy Association (OEATA).

-Since 2007, I have facilitated a wide range of arts-based programs, workshops, and trainings for various organizations to support their clients in the areas of community arts, diversity, equity, inclusion, anti-racism (DEIA), cultural humility, liberation-based practice, and mental health education.
+Since 2007, I have facilitated a wide range of arts-based programs, workshops, and trainings for various organizations to support their clients in the areas of community arts, inclusion, diversity, equity, anti-racism (IDEA), cultural humility, liberation-based practice, and mental health education.
 I am known for my dynamic, creative and bold facilitation style delivered with a relational and inclusive approach.
 I use a variety of artistic modalities (poetry, music, visual arts, movement, theatre) to engage and empower individuals’ creative spirit and expressive voice.

 I hold a Master's degree in Expressive Arts Therapy minoring in Psychology with a focus on Empowerment Through Hip-Hop.

 In 2019, I was the recipient of the Manuela Dalla-Nora Award recognized for my work in the mental health and disabilities sector.

 My passion for the arts, accessibility, and equity continues to guide my work.